-In April 2022 we announced the departure of our then Chief Executive Officer and in October 2023, we announced additional management transitions, including the appointment of a new President and Chief Executive Officer and transition of our President and Interim Chief Executive Officer to Chief Business Officer.
-We cannot assure you that any management change will not have an adverse impact on our business operations.
-The loss of the services of members of our executive management team and the failure to find appropriate replacements in a timely fashion could impede the achievement of our research, development and commercialization objectives.
+In October 2023, we announced the appointment of a new President and Chief Executive Officer and transition of our President and Interim Chief Executive Officer to Chief Business Officer.
+In March 2024, we announced the resignation of our Executive Vice President, Chief Financial Officer, Secretary and Treasurer, which resignation became effective in July 2024 when his successor commenced employment with us in July 2024.
+We cannot assure you that these management changes or any future management changes, or any other changes that we have or may make with respect to our workforce, will not have an adverse impact on our business operations.
+The loss of the services of members of our executive management and other functions and the failure to find appropriate replacements in a timely fashion could impede the achievement of our research, development and commercialization objectives.

-Our President and Chief Executive Officer, Michael Rossi, joined us in November 2023.
-It is important to our success that Mr. Rossi, as well as any other key employees that join us in the future, quickly adapt to and excel in their new roles.
+It is important to our success that any key employees who have recently joined us or who will join us in the future quickly adapt to and excel in their new roles.
 If they are unable to do so, our business and financial results could be materially adversely affected.